Esaych/sam-dev-15e8b/_posts/2021-03-16-welcome-new-blog.md

 ![Stackbit](https://miro.medium.com/max/2400/0*IpqdWIja-rXS0kXG.png)

 I was hesitant at first, I had never heard of Stackbit.
 Once I associated my Github account it created a new website.
 I immediately thought... oh this is another WordPress, or Drupal, or something, and rolled my eyes.
-But its not!
+But it's not!

-So when I initialized my site with Stackbit, it actually [made an entire Github repository](https://github.com/stackbit-projects/sam-dev-15e8b) using the template, and started my site for me at a strange url: [https://sam-dev-15e8b.netlify.app/](https://sam-dev-15e8b.netlify.app/)
+So when I initialized my site with Stackbit, it [made an entire Github repository](https://github.com/stackbit-projects/sam-dev-15e8b) using the template and started my site for me at a strange url: [https://sam-dev-15e8b.netlify.app/](https://sam-dev-15e8b.netlify.app/)

-This actually removed the need to do any local work at all, just immediately setup a website, and gave me instructions on how to configure my own domain for it.
-And apparently if you're just creating a blog like me, its 100% FREE.
+This removed the need to do any local work at all, just immediately set up a website, and gave instructions on how to configure my domain for it.
+And, if you're just creating a blog like me, it's 100% FREE.

-I played around in the web based IDE they provided, and can completely see the appeal in it.
-They offer both the web editing view, sort of like a WordPress experience (but much less ability to modify site design), and they offer a code editing view.
+I played around with the web-based IDE they provided, and can completely see the appeal in it.
+They offer both the web editing view, sort of like a WordPress experience (but much less the ability to modify site design), and they offer a code editing view.
-Both are pretty nice, and I'll definitely use in the future.
-But the nicest thing they provided was a "Develop Locally" menu, which let me copy paste some commands and have my own local version of the site running in SECONDS.
+Both are pretty nice, and I'll likely use them in the future.
+But the nicest thing they provided was a "Develop Locally" menu, which let me copy-paste some commands and have my local version of the site running in SECONDS.

 Honestly, if you have >0 technical experience, I fully recommend Stackbit.
 Since they don't do any hosting, I'm not worried they'll charge me extra one day.
 We'll see where this leads.
 But for now, I'm enjoying my new website building experience.